 - 1 teaspoon garam masala optional

-- Peel and cut sweet potatoes into 1-inch or 2.5-cm chunks.
-Set aside.
+- Peel and cut 2 pounds sweet potatoes into large bite-size chunks.

 If you liked this sweet potato curry, you might also like: